chobbs/flux/stdlib/contrib/chobbs/discord/README.md

 ## Parameters

   - `username:` string - overrides the current username of the webhook.
-  - 2 Labels: `Exchange Rates`, `outputs.influxdb_v2`
-  - 1 Telegraf Configuration: `Exchange Rates Data Retrieval.conf`
-  - 1 Dashboards: `Exchange Rates`
-  - 1 Variables: `bucket`

-//username - string - overrides the current username of the webhook.
- //content - string - simple message, the message contains (up to 2000 characters)
+  - `content:`  string - simple message, the message contains (up to 2000 characters)
- //webhook - string - generated on discord to post messages to a channel
+  - `webhook:`  string - url generated on discord to post messages to a channel

 ## Basic Example